 After dinner I made inquiries of my host what he had in the way of bed.
 His answer was specific.
-There was no bed, no mattress, no divan; sheets were unknown things, and the wool he did not recommend.
-But at last I was told of a mattress which an old woman next door was possessed of, and which she sometimes let out to strangers; and in an evil hour I sent for it.
+There was no bed, no mattress, no divan: sheets were unknown things. and the wool he did not recommend.
+But at last I was told of a mattress which an old woman next door was possessed of, and which she sometimes let out to strangers: and in an evil hour I sent for it.
 That treacherous bed and its clean white coverlet will never be forgotten by me.
-I laid down upon it and in one minute was fast asleep-the next I started up a perfect Marsyas.
+I lay down upon it and in one minute was fast asleep-the next I started up a perfect Marsyas.
 Never until that day had I any idea of what fleas could do.
-So simultaneous and well conducted was their attack that I was bitten all over from top to toe at the first assault.
+So simultaneous and well-conducted was their attack, that I was bitten all over from top to toe at the first assault.
 They evidently were delighted at the unexpected change of diet from a grim, skinny old woman to a well-fed traveller fresh from the table of the embassy.
-I examined the white coverlet-it was actually brown with fleas.
+I examined the white coverlet -it was actually brown with fleas.
 I threw away my clothes, and taking desperate measures to get rid of some myriads of my assailants, I ran out of the room and put on a dressing-gown in the outer hall, at the window of which I sat down to cool the fever of my blood.
-I half expected to see the fleas open the door and march in after me, as the rats did after Bishop Hatto on his island in the Rhine; but fortunately the villains did not venture to leave their mattress.
-There I sat, fanning myself in the night air and bathing my face and limbs in water till the sun rose, when with a doleful countenance I asked my way to a bath I found one, and went into the hot inner room with nothing on but a towel round my waist and one on my head, as the custom is.
-There was no one else there, and when the bath man came in he started back with horror, for he thought I had got that most deadly kind of plague which breaks out in an eruption and carries off the patient in a few hours.
+I half-expected to see the fleas open the door and march in after me, as the rats did after Bishon Hatto on his island in the Rhine; but fortunately the villains did not venture so far from home.
+The mattress was, I am inclined to believe, entirely stuffed with fleas.
+How so large a party could be provided with regular meals it is difficult to conjecture: they could not have had board as well as lodging in the old lady's house, or she would have been eaten up long ago; whatever their diet usually was, the sharpness of their appetites proved that they were in excellent health.
+There I sat, fanning myself in the night air and bathing my face and limbs in water till the sun rose, when with a doleful countenance I asked my way to a bath.
+I found one, and went into the hot inner room with nothing on but a towel round my waist and one on my head, as the custom is.
+There was no one else there, and when the bath-man came in he started back with horror, for he thought I had got that most deadly kind of plague which breaks out in an eruption and carries off the patient in a few hours.
 When it was explained to him how I had fallen into the clutches of these Lemnian fleas, he proceeded to rub me and soap me according to the Turkish fashion, and wonderfully soothing and comforting it was.